 Tangible and intangible assets

-The antitrust agencies recognise that ‘there are certain intangible assets that likely should be conveyed whenever tangible assets are divested.’
-While the specific assets that must be divested and the type of disposition varies from deal to deal, depending on the products, industries and buyers at issue, generally divestiture buyers must receive all tangible and intangible assets needed to replicate competition that may be lost due to the merger.
-As the DOJ states, ‘the divestiture assets must be substantial enough to enable the purchaser to maintain the premerger level of competition, and should be sufficiently comprehensive that the purchaser will use them in the relevant market and will be unlikely to liquidate or redeploy them.’
+The antitrust agencies recognise that ‘there are certain intangible assets that likely should be conveyed whenever tangible assets are divested’.
+Although the specific assets that must be divested and the type of disposition varies from deal to deal, depending on the products, industries and buyers at issue, generally divestiture buyers must receive all tangible and intangible assets needed to replicate competition that may be lost because of the merger.
+As the DOJ states: ‘[T]he divestiture assets must be substantial enough to enable the purchaser to maintain the premerger level of competition, and should be sufficiently comprehensive that the purchaser will use them in the relevant market and will be unlikely to liquidate or redeploy them.’

 For intangible assets, such as intellectual property or rights, divestitures are usually accomplished through either the sale of the assets or licensing.
-For instance, in the remedy resolving the DOJ’s challenge to the 2013 merger between US Airways and American Airlines, the DOJ required, among other things, the parties to divest certain slots – which are rights to take off or land – at slot-controlled airports.
-The DOJ believed the slot divestitures, along with the other required remedies, would help ensure that low-cost carriers would have the ability and incentive to compete successfully against the merged entity.
+For instance, in the remedy resolving the DOJ’s challenge to the 2013 merger between US Airways and American Airlines, the DOJ required the parties, among other things, to divest certain slots – which are rights to take off or land – at slot-controlled airports.
+The DOJ believed the slot divestitures, with the other required remedies, would help ensure that low-cost carriers would have the ability and incentive to compete successfully against the merged entity.

 Ultimately, the exact extent of the assets to be divested will often depend on the buyer and specific facts and circumstances.
 For example, if the buyer has or is likely to have certain assets already, the agencies may not require duplicative assets to be included in the divestiture package.